 While the US Army Corps of Engineers (USACE) operates, maintains and evaluates levees to determine if they meet accreditation requirements, most levees are owned by local communities and flood control districts who must ensure proper operation and maintenance of the levee system as well.
 The role of the Federal Emergency Management Agency (FEMA) is to identify and map the flood risk behind the levee based on that evaluation.
 Even with these collaborative efforts, there is still a risk for levee failure.
 And if a levee fails, the flood damage can be catastrophic.

 So, while property owners may be aware that they live near a levee, they may not be aware of the true risk.
 Property owners should consider financially protecting their home, business and/or contents with flood insurance.
 Homes and businesses may qualify for the low-cost Preferred Risk Policy, with premiums starting as low as $129 for a home and its contents and $643 for a commercial building and its contents.*

-There is typically a 30-day waiting period for a policy to become effective, so don't wait for the next heavy rain to protect your home.
+There is typically a 30-day waiting period from date of purchase before your policy goes into effect, so don't wait until the next heavy rain.
 For more information about levees and the risk of living near them, contact your local community official to request information about levees in your area or visit:

 Levees are designed to provide a specific level of protection. but they can fail for a variety of reasons.
 Find Out More